JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/how_to.rst

 .. tip::

    You can install Doxygen automatically or manually by following the procedure described below.
-Last version tested is version 1.13.2 released 9 January 2025.
+Last version tested is version 1.13.2 released on 9 January 2025.

 First ensure that you have the necessary build tools installed (e.g., g++, Python, CMake, Flex, Bison, Graphviz), then follow these steps: